 Engineering simulation or CAE (What Everybody Needs to Know About CAE), simply put, is a way to map the actual behavior of a real life system in a simulated environment in order to analyze the system when deployed.
 In the modern era, engineering simulation has evolved almost as a pre-requisite to any engineering task that needs to be done whether it is a printed circuit board, chip design or a structural analysis of a building to be constructed.
 Simulation software solutions have drastically improved in the past decade and you can now visualize your end product without much of a hassle.
 One of the most important goals of simulation has to be the visualization of your product.

 The liberty to have a look at your product before even going into prototyping is the best privilege you can have.
 You can view your product in 3D, change its appearance, choose different materials and assess their impacts on different environments and much more.
 In some advanced simulation software solutions, you also have the liberty to create a scenario and put your product in it to see how it performs.
 Electronic simulation, mainly electronics cooling analysis, has remarkably minimized the cost of development of projects.
 The availability of electronic components in the market and their frequency of usage play a key role when choosing electronic equipment.
 This facility is now available in a number of software tools when designing a PCB.
 In the end, you create a Bill of Materials which gives you the actual cost of manufacturing.

 Diverse projects require different tools or software.
 There are many simulation software solutions out there in the industry but what SimScale is unique.
-Being 100% cloud-based, it allows you to seamlessly simulate, share, and collaborate in a community of 65000 engineering professionals.
+Being 100% cloud-based, it allows you to seamlessly simulate, share, and collaborate in a community of more than 70000 engineering professionals.